-This option must be explicity added to the HEMCO configuration file.
+This option must be explicitly added to the HEMCO configuration file.

-By default, the value of the time:units attribute in the HEMCO_diagnostics..nc files will be hours since YYYY-MM-DD hh:mn:ss, where YYYY-MM-DD hh:mn:ss is the diagnostics datetime.
+By default, the value of the time:units attribute in the HEMCO_diagnostics..nc files will be hours since YYYY-MM-DD hh:mn:ss is the diagnostics datetime.
 This default value can be overridden and set to a fixed datetime by setting DiagnRefTime in the HEMCO configuration file.
 For example:

-'''

 DiagnRefTime: hours since 1985-01-01 00:00:00

-'''